 Nurse Practitioner Support and Alignment Network

-The NP SAN works to promote the TCPi, which embraces elements of nurse-led care: patient engagement, team-based care, community engagement, enhanced access, culture of quality, and workforce vitality.
-Nurse practitioners in either nurse-led or physician-led health care settings are eligible to join.
+The NP SAN works to promote the TCPi - which embraces important elements of nurse-led care: patient engagement, team-based care, community engagement, enhanced access, quality and safety, and workforce vitality and joy.

 Eligibility to Participate in the TCPi